BirkanGokbag/Calculator-JS/ASSIGNMENT.md

 * 2% readme file (see below)

 ## Submission

-  _Individual submission:_ Download a peer evaluation form from your Carmen account, print out the form, and fill out with a pen.
+<p><em>Individual submission</em>: Download a peer evaluation form from your
+Carmen account, print out the form, and fill out with a pen.
 Complete this form individually only, i.e. not as a group.
-Submit this form in class on the due date.
-Please staple!
+Submit this form in class on the next class meeting after the due date.
+Please staple, if needed! </p>

-  _Group submission:_ The graders will retrieve your work (readme plus your solution) from your team's GitHub private repository provided for you under the course's organization cse3901-osu-2015au.
+<p><em>Group submission</em>: The graders will retrieve your work (<em>readme</em> plus your solution) from your team's Github private repository
+provided for you under the course's organization cse3901-osu-2016sp-8232-10487.
 All team member's work must eventually be merged into a final committed version in Git.
-The readme contains the names of each project manager and states what each team member specifically contributed to the final submission. **_For the latter, only report on contributions that made it into to the final solution._** Clearly indicate which team members performed testing and to which portions of the solutions.
-Also include any instructions to the grader as to how to execute the code.
+The <em>readme</em>  contains the names of each project manager and states what each team member <em>specifically</em> contributed to the final submission. <em>For the latter, only report on contributions that made it into to the final solution</em>.
+Clearly indicate which team members performed testing and to which portions of the solutions.
+Also include any instructions to the grader as to how to execute the code.</p>
+<p>You will submit your project by simply
+creating a git <em>tag</em> called "submission" and then pushing this new tag to your shared repository.
+(A tag is basically an immutable branch.)</p>

+<p>That is:</p>

+<pre><code>$ git tag -a submission -m "completed project"
+$ git push origin submission
+</code></pre>
+<p><strong><em>IMPORTANT</em></strong>: Your repository must include a <em>README</em>
+text file containing the name of each project manager and a description of each team member's <em>specific</em> contributions to the final submission.
+Clearly indicate each team member's contributions to development, testing, documentation, etc.
+Also include instructions for the grader as to how to execute your program.</p>